Kuala Lumpur to Dubai By Air freight, Container ship or Road

 Kuala Lumpur International Airport to Dubai International Airport

 The quickest way to get from Kuala Lumpur to Dubai by ship will take about 8 days 16h and departs from Port Klang (MYPKG) and arrives into Jebel Ali (AEJEA).
 There are vessels departing every 1-2 days on this route.
-Evergreen is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+Evergreen is one of the carriers that operates regular services on this route with vessels departing 2-4 times a week.

 More about shipping cargo and freight from Kuala Lumpur to Dubai by Air, Ocean and Road